davenquinn/xenoliths/paper/text/modeling-supplement.md

 and subducted shortly thereafter [@Atwater1998; @Wilson2005].
-Due to slower margin-normal convergence during microplate fragmentation and rotation [@Wilson2005], the parcel would take ~3 Myr to reach its final stalled position (~100 km behind the trench) as shown in Figure
+Due to slower margin-normal convergence during microplate fragmentation and rotation [@Wilson2005], the parcel would take ~3 Myr to reach its final stalled position (~100 km behind the trench) as shown in @fig:neogene_sections|b.
-@fig:neogene_sections|b.
 This is responsible for the kink in the "Age of initial oceanic lithosphere" curve in @fig:model_tracers|b.
 For model simplicity, we do not incorporate this disequilibrium shift into the starting parameters of the @Royden1993a subduction model.

 ### Erosion of the forearc